 Community Standards

 Expectations for student behavior at Vanderbilt are guided, in large part, by the students themselves.
 The oldest student statement on behavioral expectations is the Honor Code, adopted by the student body in 1875.
 More recently, the student body adopted the Community Creed to guide shared behavioral expectations both inside and outside of the classroom.
-As the University community and spaces continue to evolve, Student Affairs has partnered with students to promulgate the Good Neighbor Guidelines and Cyber Citizenship Statement.
+As the University community and spaces continue to evolve, Student Affairs has partnered with students to promulgate the Good Neighbor Guidelines and Digital Citizenship Statement.

 Honor Code